cjolson1/Lagunitas-Quality-Assurance/README.md

 This framework by no means is meant to replace [Selenium](#selenium).
 It has a different focus.
 In short:

 - Use Django’s test client to establish that the correct template is being rendered and that the template is passed the correct context data.
 - Use in-browser frameworks like Selenium to test *rendered* HTML and the *behavior* of Web pages, namely JavaScript functionality.
-Django also provides special support for those frameworks.

 In the best case scenario, teams would use both the Django test client and Selenium.